Coerres/Coerres/README.md

 I am a Software Engineer currently enrolled at IMS, a computer science school in St. Gallen.
 Specializing in backend programming, I have acquired valuable experience in C#, C++, and MySQL through internships.
-Looking ahead, I aspire to further my education in computer science or AI, aiming to contribute to meaningful advancements in a large, impactful company dedicated to making a positive difference in the world.
+Looking ahead, I aspire to further my education in computer science or AI, aiming to contribute to meaningful advancements in a nice, impactful company dedicated to making a positive difference in the world.